Discover a career as an Animal Care and Control Officer.

 Evaluation and Certification.

-To earn the Animal Control Basic Training Certificate, students must complete a total of 60 hours; 40 in-class instructional hours, plus approximately 20 hours of reading and/or online studies.
-Students must attend the complete program, achieve a combined pass-grade of 70% or greater on the final written exam (containing both multiple choice and open ended questions) and the in-class assignments, and successfully complete and a pass on the on-line course (Community Engagement).
+To earn the Animal Control Basic Training Certificate, students will prepare themselves ahead of the in-class portion with required pre-reading.
+In-class on campus instructional hours are Monday-Friday 8:30am-5:00pm with one hour for lunch, and two 15 minute breaks.
+A post class assignment will be part of their final mark.
+Students must attend the complete program, achieve a combined pass-grade of 70% or greater on the final written exam (containing both multiple choice and open ended questions), and the in-class and post class assignments.

 Comfortable clothing is recommended for Days 1-4.
 Duty clothes are requested on Day 5.